Gameday inactives, injuries and weather: Week 15

 Seattle

+Inactives: S Damarious Randall, OT Brandon Shell, DL Jonathan Bullard, WR Penny Hart and OG Phil Haynes

 Lineup notes: RB Chris Carson (foot) was limited Thursday and RB Carlos Hyde (toe) practiced fully.
-Friday’s practice wasn’t done at press time, but both figure to be ready.
+Friday’s practice wasn’t done at press time, but are be ready.
+RB Rashaad Penny (knee) was activated Saturday.
+It’s unclear how much of a role he will have in Week 15.

 Washington

+Inactives: QB Alex Smith, OL David Steinmetz, RB Antonio Gibson, WR Dontrelle Inman, LB Cole Holcomb, LB Kevin Pierre-Louis and RB Lamar Miller

 Lineup notes: QB Alex Smith (calf) has been ruled out.
-RB Antonio Gibson (toe) has improved to doubtful this week, but that’s not a big improvement.
+RB Antonio Gibson (toe), as expected, will not play.
 RB Peyton Barber (ankle) practiced Friday and is good to go.

 Jacksonville at Baltimore (1:00 p.m.
 EST)